Church of God (Restoration): Eschatology

 The Church of God (Restoration) builds the dating of their movement on the same dates as the Church of God (Anderson) earlier ministers did.
 They also hold that in about 1930 the Church of God (Anderson) as a whole became apostate and there was silence in the spiritual heavens for "the space of half an hour" (Rev 8:1).
 This one half-hour is taken to mean 50 years, using one hour in symbolic language as one century.
 The time of the "silence period" ended in 1980, which was about the time of the beginning of Daniel Layne's ministry.

 Some reject the date of 1880 and claim the dates 270 and 1530 hold no historical significance and were only obtained by back-dating from 1880.
 They also point out that while there is Biblical authority to use the symbol of one day for a year (Num 14:34; Eze 4:6), there is no Biblical authority to use one day as a century or one hour as a century, which the Church of God (Restoration) uses to get the 350 years of the Protestant age and the 50 years of the silent time.

 Congregations

 The Church of God (Restoration) has about 20 congregations worldwide (with about half in the United States and Canada) as well as mission stations in Haiti, Nepal, India, the Philippines, Kenya and Ireland.

 They urge all Christians to unite and bind into one visible body of believers, which they believe should be their own.
-The group draws most of its members from various Anabaptist and Church of God churches, but includes a diversity of backgrounds, both religious and cultural.
+The group draws most of its members from various Holiness, Anabaptist and other Church of God churches, but includes a diversity of backgrounds, both religious and cultural.
 One method of outreach has been to have a large group of adherents attend conventions or services of other churches (often churches from which members have been previously gleaned) with the apparent goal of gaining new members.
 In recent years their outreach efforts have increasingly focused on street meetings and new congregations in large urban centers.